-Assertion: When the branches of a tree are shaken, fruits on the branch fall down because of inertia.
-Reason: Inertia of motion is the tendency of an object to resist any change in its state of motion.

-11. Assertion: The greater is the mass of an object, the more acceleration is produced in it for the same magnitude of force.
+- Ans. (a) - Assertion: When the branches of a tree are shaken, fruits on the branch fall down because of inertia.
+Reason: Inertia of motion is the tendency of an object to resist any change in its state of motion. - Ans. (b) - 14.
+Assertion: The greater is the mass of an object, the more acceleration is produced in it for the same magnitude of force.